-Chula Vista estimates that it will receive approximately \$200,000 in ESG entitlement funds for FY 2022/23 and unencumbered prior year funds of \$1,205,045.
+The City of Chula Vista will receive \$199,926 in ESG entitlement funds for FY 2022/23 and unencumbered prior year funds of \$1,204,890 for a total available of \$1,404,816.
 ESG funds may be used to provide homeless services through:

 - 1. Homeless Prevention

 - 2. Rapid Re-Housing (rental assistance)

 - 3. Street Outreach

-- 4. Emergency Shelter
+- 4. Emergency Shelter; and/or

-- 5. Homeless Management Information Systems ("HMIS")
+- 5. Homeless Management Information Systems ("HMIS").

 The City received four proposals for ESG, including one proposal from the Interfaith Shelter Network of San Diego and three applications from SBCS Corporation.
 All requests are previous grant recipients and are in good standing with the City of Chula Vista and HUD.
-The remaining funds will be earmarked for Planning and Administration Costs (7.5% of the entitlement, or \$15,000 in 2022/23), Homeless Prevention and Rapid ReHousing Services, and the HUD mandated Homeless Management Information System.
+The remaining funds will be earmarked for Planning and Administration Costs (7.5% of the entitlement, or \$14,994 in 2022/23), Homeless Prevention and Rapid ReHousing Services, and the HUD mandated Homeless Management Information System.
 These programs will be administered by DSD Housing staff.